twilio/voice-quickstart-android/README.md

 ### <a name="bullet9"></a>9.
 Receiving an Incoming Notification

-Put the `PUSH_CREDENTIAL_SID` configuration info into your application server by opening `server.py` and setting the following constants with the information you gathered above.
+Put the `PUSH_CREDENTIAL_SID` configuration info into your application server by setting the following constants with the information you gathered above.

     ACCOUNT_SID = 'AC***'
     API_KEY = 'SK***'